Matserdam/typed_bus/README.md

 This project is licensed under the [MIT License](LICENSE).

+---

+## **LLM / Agent documentation**

+If you're using an LLM coding agent, see `llms.txt` in the repository root for a concise, tool-friendly guide to installing and using this library.
+The agent documentation is also available via context7.

 ## **Conclusion**

 TypedBus and TypedBusEvents provide a robust way to handle event-driven communication in Dart applications.
 The library’s focus on type safety ensures your events are predictable and easy to debug.